tjboller/Optimal_Darts/README.md

-# Optimal_Darts
-Optimal location to aim given skill level
+Me and my buddies like to play darts.
+I was curious about the optimal places to aim given a skill level.
+This notebook answers that question